 - Improvements to our Terms of Purchase to ensure all suppliers, no matter how big or small, are captured within our risk management framework;

-- Requirement that supply chain partners provide an annual Modern Slavery Statement pledging their continued commitment to the eradication of modern slavery.
+- All supply chain partners to sign up to a Supplier Code of Conduct which will contain a requirement for their continued commitment to the eradication of modern slavery.

-- Introduction of a Global Code of Conduct, for all our People, to ensure clear expectations about our approach to compliance and ethical issues;
+- Train and advise all our people in the purpose and principles of the Camira Code of Conduct, to ensure clear expectations about our approach to compliance and ethical issues;

-This statement has been made in line with the reporting requirements of Clause 54, Part 6 of the UK Modern Slavery Act and the Californian Transparency in Supply Chains Act of 2010 (SB 657), for the financial year ending 31st December 2018.
+This statement has been made in line with the reporting requirements of Clause 54, Part 6 of the UK Modern Slavery Act and the Californian Transparency in Supply Chains Act of 2010 (SB 657), for the financial year ending 31st December 2019.
 This statement applies to all subsidiaries of Camira Group Holdings Limited.
-This statement is approved by the Board, and has been signed by the Chief Executive Officer, on behalf of the Board of Directors.
+This statement is approved by the Board, and has been signed by the Commercial Director, on behalf of the Board of Directors.

 The following subsidiaries of Camira Group Holdings Limited are represented through this Modern Slavery Transparency Statement:

 Camira Fabrics Limited

 Camira Fabrics GmbH

 UAB Camira Fabrics

 Camira Group, Inc